Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/2DPeakFunction.md

 print(f"Function value at the solution point {peak2d(x[0].X, x[1].X)} error {abs(peak2d(x[0].X, x[1].X) - m.ObjVal)}.")
 ```

-The difference between the function and the approximation at the computed solution point is noticeable.
-Training a larger network should result in a better approximation.
+The difference between the function and the approximation at the computed solution point is noticeable, but the point we found is reasonably close to the actual global minima.
 Depending on the use case this might be deemed acceptable.
+Of course, training a larger network should result in a better approximation.

 Copyright © 2020 Gurobi Optimization, LLC